 Things To Look For In The First Stock You Buy

-- Growing profitability and strong free cash flow – the first thing to look at is the profitability history of the company.
+- Growing profitability and strong free cash flow -Before you decide that it is the Best Way to Invest 200K, the first thing to look at is the profitability history of the company.
 As a beginner, don’t waste your time on turnaround stories.
 Instead, invest in tried and tested companies that make profits in all market environments.
 Whilst profits are important, look at the free cash flow figure as well.
 FCF is the amount of spare cash a company has after all essential costs including capital expenditure.
 This spare cash is what is used to pay the dividend or fund growth.

 - Bullet proof balance sheet – But a company with low debt relative to profits / free cash flow.
 The last thing you want is for your investment to go bust.
 The idea of your first stock purchase is to be conservative so you get a good grasp of what investing is about; as opposed to speculating.